GetJobber/library_version_analysis/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+To use in development version of this code to analyze Jobber, replace the gem definition with  jgem :enablers, "library_version_analysis", path: "/Users/johnz/workspace/library_version_analysis"

 ## Jobber Dev